Buying and caring for a puppy

 - ask about the health of the parents of your new pet.
 Have they had any testing done to check for inheritable diseases?

-So you have your new little furry companion, what now?
+So you have your new little ball of energy, what now?

 Puppies should be fed on a good quality puppy food.
 For large breed dogs like golden retrievers, labs, German Shepherds etc. it is important to feed a large breed puppy food and stick to the packet guidelines for how much to feed.
 Choosing the wrong food may result in poor bone growth and lifelong problems.
 For more information see our 'feeding my dog' page.